Open the Administration Console of Kaspersky Security Center.

-In the right part of the window, select the Encryption tab.
+In the right part of the window, select the Decryption tab.

 In the Encryption mode drop-down list, select the Default rules item.

-On the Encryption tab, click the Add button, and in the drop-down list select one of the following items:
+On the Decryption tab, click the Add button, and in the drop-down list select one of the following items:

-Select the Predefined folders item to add files from folders of local user profiles suggested by Kaspersky experts to an encryption rule.
+Select the Predefined folders item to add files from folders of local user profiles suggested by Kaspersky experts to a decryption rule.

 The Select predefined folders window opens.

-Select the Custom folder item to add a manually entered folder path to an encryption rule.
+Select the Custom folder item to add a manually entered folder path to a decryption rule.

 The Add custom folder window opens.

-Select the Files by extension item to add file extensions to an encryption rule.
-Kaspersky Endpoint Security encrypts files with the specified extensions on all local drives of the computer.
+Select the Files by extension item to add file extensions to a decryption rule.
+Kaspersky Endpoint Security does not encrypt files with the specified extensions on all local drives of the computer.

 The Add / edit list of file extensions window opens.

-Select the Files by group(s) of extensions item to add groups of file extensions to an encryption rule.
-Kaspersky Endpoint Security encrypts files that have the extensions listed in the groups of extensions on all local drives of the computer.
+Select the Files by group(s) of extensions item to add groups of file extensions to a decryption rule.
+Kaspersky Endpoint Security does not encrypt files that have the extensions listed in the groups of extensions on all local drives of computers.